Cobord/polynomial_subspaces/README.md

 # 2D Curves

-We can consider such a curve with TwoPolynomials<R, P> so we get two polynomials representing the x and y components with both polynomials being in the subspace described by P.
+We can consider such a curve with TwoPolynomials<R, P> so we get two polynomials representing the x and y components with both polynomials being in the subspace described by P. We can do the corresponding operations as on single polynomials that come from operating on each coordinate.

 Because these are vector valued, we can consider their dot products and cross products to get back to single polynomials in the appropriate subspaces.